spacetelescope/wfc3tools/lib/wfc3tools/htmlhelp/_sources/sampinfo.txt

 median=False: Set to True in order to report the median pixel value for each sample

-mean=False: Set to True in order to report the mean pixel value for each sample (taken as the average of DATAMIN and DATAMAX)
+mean=False: Set to True in order to report the mean pixel value for each sample (as measured with np.min and np.max)

 Usage